Random curves on surfaces induced from the Laplacian determinant: Introduction

+Another essential result shows that there are almost surely a finite number of components in a random CRSF, and the scaling limits of the loops are nondegenerate, in the sense that they do not shrink to points in the limit.
+This is accomplished by computing the universal limit of the probability of having no loops and by exploring in a Markovian way via the algorithm the surface with positive probability of creating macroscopic loops at each step.
+This implies a super-exponential tail for the number of loops which excludes the fact of having microscopic loops since otherwise their number would be infinite by the weak large scale dependence of the process.

-We give samples from the measures $\mu_{LC}$ and $\mu_{LC^0}$ for the round sphere (Figures \ref{LC1}, \ref{LC2}), a saddle surface (Figure~\ref{LC3}) and a compact disk in the Poincar\'e plane (Figures \ref{Hyp1}), and for the measure $\mu_{inc}$ on a flat torus (Figure \ref{inc1}) and planar domains (Figures~\ref{LaminationBranches} and~\ref{wiredtree}).
-For $\mu_{LC}$ these are conditional samples, conditioned on having only loops with area (curvature) bounded by $\pi/2$; the above sampling algorithm does not work without this condition (see, however, \cite{HKPV} where it is shown how to sample from any determinantal process with Hermitian kernel, of which $\mu_{LC}$ is one).
+We give samples from the measures $\mu_{LC}$ and $\mu_{LC^0}$ for the round sphere (Figure~\ref{LC1}), a saddle surface (Figure~\ref{LC3}, left) and a compact disk in the Poincar\'e plane (Figure~\ref{LC3}, right), and for the measure $\mu_{nonc}$ on a flat torus (Figure~\ref{inc1}) and planar domains (Figures~\ref{LaminationBranches}).
+For $\mu_{LC}$ these are conditional samples, conditioned on having only loops with area (curvature) bounded by $\pi/2$; our sampling algorithm does not work without this condition (see, however, \cite{HKPV} where it is shown how to sample from any determinantal process with Hermitian kernel, of which $\mu_{LC}$ is one).

 The paper is organized as follows.
 In Section~\ref{algorithm} we introduce the sampling algorithm and prove its correctness.
 In Section~\ref{measures} we introduce the probability measures on CRSFs on graphs on surfaces and show how they are exactly sampled by the algorithm.
-In Section~\ref{scaling} we show that the probability measures on loops that these induce converge to probability measures on the space of multiloops of the surface.
+In Section~\ref{scaling} we show that the probability measures on loops that these induce converge to probability measures on the space of multiloops of the surface (this section contains the proof of our main statement).
 Section~\ref{properties} enumerates some of the properties of the measures on loops considered in the paper.
 The paper concludes with a list of open questions in Section~\ref{questions}.

+{\bf Acknowledgements.} We would like to thank Thierry L\'evy, David Wilson and Wei Wu for helpful discussions, and the referee for helpful suggestions.